ashbaldry/howler/inst/htmlwidgets/howler/README.md

 The load error codes are [defined in the spec](http://dev.w3.org/html5/spec-author-view/spec.html#mediaerror):
 * **1** - The fetching process for the media resource was aborted by the user agent at the user's request.
 * **2** - A network error of some description caused the user agent to stop fetching the media resource, after the resource was established to be usable.
-* **3** - An error of some description occured while decoding the media resource, after the resource was established to be usable.
+* **3** - An error of some description occurred while decoding the media resource, after the resource was established to be usable.
 * **4** - The media resource indicated by the src attribute or assigned media provider object was not suitable.
 #### onplayerror `Function`
 Fires when the sound is unable to play.
 The first parameter is the ID of the sound and the second is the error message/code.